How to Force Reboot Linux from Command Line

 Some commands require system administrator privileges.
 The root user has such privileges.
 So we can reboot a machine by simply typing systemctl reboot.
 Regular users cannot use commands that change the system’s state.
 But they can temporarily get root privileges if they add sudo in front of their commands.
 So a regular user needs to type sudo systemctl reboot instead.

 All you need to remember is this: “If I am logged in as root, I don’t need sudo”.
 So you can skip writing the “sudo” word if you’re already logged in as root.
-This applies to all other examples in these lessons where you see sudo.
+This applies to all the examples in this blog.

 Below is a command for initiating an immediate Linux system reboot: